rachmann/SpiralMatrixPrint/README.md

 - Hit run
 - The result is a string of the Alpabet in order for most letters that fit into the 5x5 matrix

-You can place a breakpoint on line 72 of ~\Contollers\HomeController.cs to follow allong
+You can place a breakpoint on line 72 of ~\Contollers\HomeController.cs to follow along